Nikita99Gupta/Language-Classification-with-Naive-Bayes/README.md

 # Language-Classification-with-Naive-Bayes
-Language Classification with Naive Bayes in Python
+Naive Bayes model to classify sentences into one of Slovak, Czech, and English.